 “Bella Blue out.”

 We get solidly anchored and raft up together and then prepare some lunch.
-The only problem with this spot is that there are dozens of passing powerboats, all of which kick off a wake, and these combined wakes rock the hell out of our boats, and they are in danger of getting banged up, so Cabin Fever unties and anchors by themselves a short distance away.
+The only problem with this spot is that there are dozens of passing powerboats, all of which kick off a wake, and these combined wakes rock the hell out of our boats, putting them in danger of getting banged up, so Cabin Fever unties and anchors a short distance away.

 After lunch, the Olsons hop in the dingy and motor into the beach.
 There a well-marked swimming area, but beside that is an unmarked section that looks like it’s for dingies.
 As we are approaching the beach we hear a loud noise coming from the swimming area so we look over and every single person on the beach and in the water has stopped what they are doing and looking at us.
 Then we notice the lifeguard is holding a megaphone, so I cut the engine and listen.